Leonard Fournette Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Matchup vs. Indianapolis

-- Against the Colts, Fournette's 26.6 rushing yards per game over his five career matchups are 24.9 fewer than his over/under in Sunday's game.

-- Fournette, in five matchups against the Colts, has run for a TD twice, but has yet to total more than one in a single contest.
+- Fournette, in five matchups versus the Colts, has run for a TD twice, but has yet to total more than one in a single contest.

-- Fournette will go up against a Colts squad that allows 111.6 rushing yards per game and is the NFL's 15th-ranked rush defense.

-- Fournette and the Buccaneers will face off against the NFL's best defense in terms of rushing touchdowns allowed (four).
+- This season the Colts are ranked first in the NFL in rushing touchdowns allowed (four).

 Recent Performances

-- Against the Giants last week, Fournette rushed 10 times for 35 yards.
+- In last week's outing against the Giants, Fournette ran the ball 10 times for 35 yards.

 Fournette's Tampa Bay Teammates